 - Make these with just eggs and cheese and add other flavors as toppings when you re-heat.

-- Make a double or tripe batch of these while the Sous Vide is running and keep in the fridge until ready to use.
+- Make a double or triple batch of these while the sous vide is running and keep in the fridge until ready to use.
 I often make 16-24 to keep in the fridge for several days of breakfasts.

 Sous Vide Egg Bites Recipe (Low-Carb, Keto, THM-S)

 - 12 eggs

 - ½ cup cottage cheese I love that brand because it is grass fed, organic and doesn't contain gums or stabilizers